Events

 Euchre Tournament

-Registration at 6PM tournament starts at 6:30PM The cost is $10 per person and includes the Oktoberfest $5 entry fee.
+Registration at 6PM tournament starts at 6:30PM The cost is $10 per person (excluding entry fee).
 The maximum number of players is 72.
+First place $175 second place $75.
 Payout amounts will change if less than 72 players attend tournament.
 Refreshments available for purchase.
 Advanced tickets can be purchased St. Isidore Catholic Church before event or in person at event.
 YES QUARTERS FOR EUCHRES—NO “MOST LONERS” SIDE POT

 Steinholding Competition